joereddington/todo.txt/workspace.md

 Let's make something pretty...
 So I want a bit of a code that runs pop, but also, raises the stakes as I move up the ranks.

-Effectively I want it to read the code and then make an animated cool THING that builds up every time I upgrade the system.
+Effectively I want it to read the code and then make an animated cool THING that builds up every time I upgrade the system.:

+So what's the play?

+* Play a sound
+* Save state, play another sound as the state gets bigger
+* Display the state, which is listed somewhere.
+* This is game developement.

+Simplify it, I only want a record of how long a streak I managed.
+I can literally only look at that at the end of the day.
+So let's look at the simple use:

+* Opendiff between the current version and the version at the start of the day.
+	* Pro: Easy, write it down on paper
+	* Con: if high priority tasks are added halfway thought the day.
+Check: what was my streak from Friday.

 ## 12/05/19 10:14, So let's brainstorm other charts